tonydrayton/SysProg-Class/demos/elf-comp-link/cl_demo.md

     printf("Calling printf - time %d\n",i);
 }
 ```
+Note the commands to compile and link the program are shown as comments.
+We will be examining both the object file and executable moving forward.
+Also notice the reference to `-no-pie` in the compile steps.
+We will talk about this later in the course, but for for now it eliminates a security feature in Linux called Address Space Layout Randomization (ASLR), by eliminating the default compiler option to create a **position independent executable**.
+Eliminating this feature will make demonstrating and showing how dynamic linking works much easier.

 The objective of this is to understand how the implementation for the `printf()` function gets resolved.
 This function is part of `libc` and by default is dynamically linked into your program.

 Dynamic linking is used by just about every modern operating system.
 In windows they are called **dynamic link libraries** or DLLs.
 In Linux they are called **shared objects** and are generally represented by files with `.so` extensions.
 Unlike static linking, where the linker resolves all symbols in advance of execution, dynamic linking resolves symbols at runtime dynamically.